KHobbs3/website/content/about.md

 ##### In the work place

 I enjoy the dedication, challenges, and storyline involved with medium-length projects as well as being involved in problem solving.
 My biggest weakness is getting swallowed by "mental wormholes"; a term I use to describe getting lost in chains of thought (or research) that take me towards a realm unrelated to my original investigation.
-I find my focus in all aspects of my life improves with regular meditation.
+I find my focus generally improves with regular meditation.

 ##### Personal life